ansys/pydpf-core/doc/source/user_guide/tutorials/animate/animate_time.rst

 .. |Overall| replace:: :class:`overall<ansys.dpf.core.common.locations>`
 .. |open_movie| replace:: :class:`pyvista.Plotter.open_movie`

-This tutorial shows how to create 3D animations of data in time.
+This tutorial demonstrates how to create 3D animations of data in time.

 :jupyter-download-script:`Download tutorial as Python script<animate_time>`

 :jupyter-download-notebook:`Download tutorial as notebook<animate_time>`

-To animate data across time you need to get the data stored in a |FieldsContainer| labeled in time.
+To animate data across time, you must store the data in a |FieldsContainer| labeled in time.

 Get the result files
 --------------------

-First, import a result file such as one available with the |Examples| module.
+First, import a results file.
+For this tutorial, you can use the one available in the |Examples| module.
-For more information about how to import your own result file in DPF check the :ref:`ref_tutorials_import_data` tutorial section.
+For more information about how to import your own result file in DPF, see the :ref:`ref_tutorials_import_data` tutorial section.

 .. jupyter-execute::